chris-molki/gpetas/README.md

 In order to return to the base environment afterwards, use: *conda deactivate*.

 ## Package installation
+Clone the repository into a directory and change into the folder and do the following.
 ```
 git clone https://github.com/chris-molki/gpetas.git
 cd gpetas